GeCreator/TableDB/README.md

 ### TableDB
 > Godot 3.5+ addon

 Simple database that store you data in Config File format.
 One file - one table.
+Good for small data storage (~10mb).
+Tested with [GUT](https://github.com/bitwes/Gut)

 ### API (TableDB)